766 Naval Air Squadron: All Weather Fighter Training Squadron (1957–1970)

 At RNAS Merryfield in October 1957, 766 Naval Air Squadron became the Naval All Weather Fighter School.
 It took over the duties previously undertaken by No.238 Operational Conversion Unit at RAF North Luffenham, Rutland, in training naval pilots and observers for all weather operations.
-On 20 January 1958, the squadron returned back to RNAS Yeovilton (HMS Heron).
+On 20 January 1958, the squadron returned to RNAS Yeovilton (HMS Heron).

 May 1959, saw 766 Naval Air Squadron become the All Weather Fighter Training Squadron, still operating its de Havilland Sea Venom FAW.21.
 In October 1959, de Havilland Sea Vixen, a carrier-based fleet air-defence fighter aircraft arrived, with a number of FAW.1 aircraft, however, these were designated 766B Naval Air Squadron.
 In May 1960 Hawker Hunter T.8 aircraft arrived, a two-seat jet trainer for the Royal Navy, fitted with an arrestor hook for use on RN airfields, then, in October, the de Havilland Sea Venom were withdrawn and the de Havilland Sea Vixen became part of 766 Naval Air Squadron, with 766B disbanding on the 24 October 1960.

+A Fleet Air Arm aerobatic display team of the Royal Navy, known as Fred's Five and led by Lieutenant Commander P.B.
+Reynolds, RN, was established by the Naval Fighter School at RNAS Yeovilton in 1962.
+The team utilised de Havilland Sea Vixen FAW.1 aircraft from 766 Squadron and participated in British air displays throughout the early 1960s.

 In October 1962, the Hawker Hunter aircraft were withdrawn from squadron use, leaving 766 Naval Air Squadron solely with the de Havilland Sea Vixen aircraft.
 July 1965 saw the arrival of an improved variant of the FAW.1, the de Havilland Sea Vixen FAW.2 aircraft.
 Over the next three years FAW.1 aircraft were slowly withdrawn, with the last leaving 766 Naval Air Squadron in May 1968.
 The squadron continued with FAW.2 for the next couple of years, however, on the 10 December 1970, 766 Naval Air Squadron disbanded at RNAS Yeovilton (HMS Heron), its task and aircraft going to 890 Naval Air Squadron.